E4S

 Your design is now directly controlling the forward current flowing through the LED.
 Next, you will estimate the corresponding rate of photons entering your eye…

 Modify your code so that a constant forward current of 0.1mA flows through the LED.
 Go back to the printed table of ADUin and iLED values to determine an ADU value ON that corresponds approximately to 0.1mA (remembering that iLED is in units of 0.1mA!)
+Decreasing the value of STEP will make it easier to find an ADUin value that prints iLED close to 1.0.

 while True: